 6. Easy to scale cloud security

-SSE allows companies to expand networks without compromising edge security.
-Managers can add new cloud infrastructure via the central administration panel.
+SSE allows companies to expand networks without compromising edge security, illustrating an SSE use case where managers can add new cloud infrastructure via the central administration panel.
 This automatically detects services and delivers security policies.
 There is little risk of cloud apps going unnoticed.
 Security applies dynamically as the network perimeter changes.

 The same applies to changes in user communities.
 With SSE, workforces can switch from on-premises to work-from-home or hybrid solutions.
 New branches can connect securely with virtualized corporate assets.
 Third parties can collaborate safely, and onboarding new hires is smooth and secure.